 - Chapter Twelve: Te: Integrity is the Tao to (Ka-)Ching!

-- Chapter Thirteen: Your Pitch Video: Make It About Your Project and Yourself
+- Chapter Thirteen: Invitation Video: Make It About Your Project and Yourself

-- Chapter Fourteen: Perks: Make Them About Your Project and Your Contributors
+- Chapter Fourteen: Incentives: Make Them About Your Project and Your Contributors

 - Chapter Eighteen: A Practical Guide to Crowdfunder Etiquette

 Part Four: Community Engagement

 - Chapter Nineteen: Pu: Let Your Community Help Carve Your Uncarved Block

 - Chapter Twenty: The Golden Rule: “Don’t Solicit, Elicit”